 Maximizing activity is a goal.
 Patients should increase daily activities to the greatest extent possible.
 If they cannot, physical or occupational therapy, which may involve a regular exercise program, may help condition them physically.
 Therapists may teach patients adaptive strategies and help them make appropriate adaptations in the home (eg, installing grab bars to reduce the risk of falls).

 To prevent or relieve constipation (which may result from the disease, antiparkinsonian drugs, and/or inactivity), patients should consume a high-fiber diet, exercise when possible, and drink adequate amounts of fluids.
-Dietary supplements (eg, psyllium) and stimulant laxatives (eg, bisacodyl 10 to 20 mg po once/day) can help.
+Dietary supplements (eg, psyllium) and stimulant laxatives (eg, bisacodyl 10 to 20 mg orally once a day) can help.

-Suspect PD based on characteristic features: resting tremor, muscle rigidity, slow and decreased movement, and postural and gait instability.
+Suspect Parkinson disease based on characteristic features: resting tremor, muscle rigidity, slow and decreased movement, and postural and gait instability.

-Distinguish PD from disorders that cause similar symptoms based mainly on the history and physical examination results, but also test responsiveness to levodopa; sometimes neuroimaging is useful.
+Distinguish Parkinson disease from disorders that cause similar symptoms based mainly on the history and physical examination results, but also test responsiveness to levodopa; sometimes neuroimaging is useful.

 Typically, use levodopa/carbidopa (the mainstay of treatment), but other drugs (amantadine, dopamine agonists, MAO-B inhibitors, COMT inhibitors) may be used before and/or with levodopa/carbidopa.